Stellantis/api-standards/README.md

 ### Caching headers

-The following table provides information regarding caching techniques :
+This table summarizes the most used caching techniques :

 |Header  | Definition |
 |--|--|